Triston Hodge

-Triston Hodge (born 9 October 1994), sometimes incorrectly referred to as Tristan Hodge, is a Trinidadian professional footballer who plays as a defender for USL Championship side Hartford Athletic and the Trinidad and Tobago national team.
+Triston Hodge (born 9 October 1994), sometimes incorrectly referred to as Tristan Hodge, is a Trinidadian professional footballer who plays as a defender the North Carolina FC in the USL Championship, and for the Trinidad and Tobago national team.

 Club career

 Hodge made his Toronto FC II debut as a half-time substitute as in a match opposed to Charlotte Independence.

 After two seasons on loan to USL Championship side Memphis 901 FC, Hodge move permanently to Colorado Springs Switchbacks on 25 January 2021.

 On 19 December 2022, it was announced that Hodge would join USL Championship side Hartford Athletic for the 2023 season.

+Hodge signed with North Carolina FC in January 2025 on a two-year contract.

 International career

 Prior to the 2017 Caribbean Cup qualification, the Trinidad and Tobago coach Stephen Hart selected a 21-man squad, Hodge being included.